UX/UI

 To kickstart the design process, I conducted a thorough analysis and synthesis of KPF's research data.
 This revealed key insights such as:

-1. Workflow Bottlenecks:
+1. Workflow Bottlenecks

-Staff members struggled to locate and gather district data from various sources (project books, old client presentations, KPF’s Intranet, etc).
-After gathering the needed data, creating and exporting comparison visuals was a time-consuming process, which often required the use of multiple design tools.
+Creating Comparison Visuals: After gathering the needed data, creating and exporting comparison visuals was a time-consuming process, which often required the use of multiple design tools.

-The primary users will be junior architects, primarily engaged in data collection and visualization.
-Secondary users, such as principals and directors, will utilize the product less frequently, primarily for data search purposes.
-Tertiary users, urban analysts, will also engage with the product but their specific needs and objectives will be investigated in phase two.
+Tertiary Users: Urban Analysts will also engage with the product but their specific needs and objectives will be investigated in phase two.

 Desktop will be the primary access device for most users, few principals and directors will be using tablets.